Fault-Tolerant ST-Diameter Oracles: Introduction

 \subsection{Related Work on Fault-Tolerant Diameter Oracles}

 Fault-tolerant diameter oracles were introduced by Henzinger, Lincoln, Neumann, and Vassilevska Williams~\cite{HenzingerL0W17}.
-They showed that for a single failure in unweighted directed graphs, one can compute in time $\Otilde(mn + n^{1.5}\sqrt{Dm/\epsilon})$, where $\epsilon\in (0,1]$ and $D$ is the diameter of the graph, a $1$-FDO with $1+\epsilon$ stretch that has $O(m)$ space, constant query time.
-Bilò, Cohen, Friedrich, and Schirneck~\cite{BCFS21DiameterOracle_MFCS} showed that one can improve the preprocessing time to $\Otilde(mn + n^2/\epsilon)$, which is nearly optimal under certain conditional hardness assumptions for combinatorial algorithms (see~\cite{HenzingerL0W17}).
-They also showed that fast matrix multiplication reduces the preprocessing time for dense graphs to $\Otilde(n^{2.5794} + n^2/\epsilon)$.
+They showed that for a single failure in unweighted directed graphs, one can compute in time $\Otilde(mn + n^{1.5}\sqrt{Dm/\varepsilon})$, where $\varepsilon\in (0,1]$ and $D$ is the diameter of the graph, a $1$-FDO with $1+\varepsilon$ stretch that has $O(m)$ space, constant query time.
+Bilò, Cohen, Friedrich, and Schirneck~\cite{BCFS21DiameterOracle_MFCS} improved the preprocessing time to $\Otilde(mn + n^2/\varepsilon)$, which is near-optimal assuming the combinatorial Boolean matrix multiplication conjecture (for details, see~\cite{HenzingerL0W17}).
+Using fast matrix multiplication instead, their preprocessing time for dense graphs decreases to $\Otilde(n^{2.5794} + n^2/\varepsilon)$.